-SR-86 series GPS modules incorporates high sensitivity, high performance SiRF Star III chipset solution in a compact design.
+The SR-89 GPS modules incorporates high sensitivity, high performance SiRF Star III chipset solution in a compact design.
 The module tracks up to 20 satellites at a time while offering fast time-to-first-fix and 1Hz navigation update.
-The unit is very suitable for broad applications such as Handheld, PDA, PPC or other battery operated navigation system.
+The unit is very suitable for space-sensitive applications.